 Hospitality is a natural extension of this kind of homemaking and sharing our home with other people is a strong calling in my life.
 This too, I inherited from my parents.
 My hospitality-related resource posts are found in the Adventure Living library in Travel & Hospitality.

 hosting a friend's birthday in our Montreal apartment

 The page links below feature posts I've written about different physical facets of homemaking.

 If the inner life was not such a demanding and relentless muse, my blog would feature more homemaking content for sure.
-Homemaking is the primary thing I do, and a key piece of who I am.
+Homemaking is one of my primary vocations, and a key piece of who I am.